-Research interests: My research interests are extremely varied but center around plant ecology, particularly how plants change the cycling of nutrients in the ecosystem.
-As part of this research, I have examined questions concerning plant competition for soil resources (such as nitrogen), plant-soil microbe relationships, and plant-soil feedbacks on plant performance.
+My research interests are extremely varied but center around plant ecology, particularly how plants change the cycling of nutrients in the ecosystem.
+My students and I have examined questions concerning climate change, biochar, plant competition for soil resources (such as nitrogen), plant-soil microbe relationships, and plant-soil feedbacks on plant performance.
 I have also conducted research into bioenergy and the most sustainable tree species to use for renewable biofuel production.

 Some of the questions that students will have the chance to explore in my lab are:

 - How do different plant species respond to global change?

 - How do exotic species invade new communities?

 - Are all exotic species ‘bad' for an ecosystem?

 - How do plants-microbe interactions drive the plant communities that you see everyday?

 - How can plants impact their own growth and success in an ecosystem?

 You can also read a summary of the research in the Laungani Lab (in a nutshell) using only the 1000 most common words in the English language (click here)